isamert/jaro/README.md

 When you run `jaro an-image.png`, this does exactly the same thing as the first binding.
 When you run `jaro --method=gallery an-image.png` however, instead of opening the image with `sxiv`, jaro uses `nomacs` now.

 Some of the keywords (things that start with `#:`) have a reserved meaning in jaro.
-In addition to them, you can define arbitrary modes/methods like the `#:gallery` example from above.
+In addition to them, you can define arbitrary *methods* like the `#:gallery` example from above.
 The following keywords are reserved:

 - `#:name`: Assigns a unique identifier to a binding, which can be referenced by other bindings or methods.
 - `#:program`: Specifies the command or application to be executed when the pattern matches.
 Can be a string, list, or Scheme procedure.